 To continue with our plans to support rare and native breeds and to grow our flock of laying poultry we decided to hatch some Shetland ducks.
 Originating from the islands the name suggests the last few individuals were brought together by a single breeder in the 1980s in an effort to rescue them from extinction.
 Still critically endangered these are amongst the rarest ducks in the world.

-But more than that they are very cold hardy, active foragers and can be prolific layers - even compared to our existing ducks, white and khaki Campbells.
+But more than that they are very cold hardy, active foragers and can be prolific layers - even compared to the Campbells we started with.

 Ducklings have to simultaneously be the cutest things you have ever seen and also the messiest creatures imaginable!
 They can turn a freshly cleaned pen into a quagmire of shavings, water, food and duck poo literally within minutes.
 They also grow almost while you look at them and brooders rapidly run out of space.
 But despite this they don't get waterproof feathers for many weeks, so aren't hardy enough to be turned outside.